Lukasedv/themes/README.md

-# themes
-Fallout Theme for the Windows Terminal
+# Fallout Theme for the Windows Terminal

 ![Fallout Terminal Sample](https://github.com/Lukasedv/themes/blob/master/animation.gif)

-#Installation
+## Installation
 You can download the Windows Terminal here: https://github.com/microsoft/terminal

 First download the terminal background image, you can use any you find.
 Here is the one I am using: